-The following forms are not included in this booklet, but you may choose to file them.
+The following form is not included in this booklet, but you may choose to file it.

-Form PT-AGR Montana Pass-Through Entity Owner Tax Agreement Form PT-AGR is due on or before the due date of the partnership's return, including extensions.
+Form PT-AGR Montana Pass-Through Entity Owner Tax Agreement

+Form PT-AGR is due on or before the due date of the S corporation's return, including extensions.
 Do not attach Form PT-AGR to the return.
 Please submit Form PT-AGR separately, or file it through Taxpayer Access Point (TAP).

-Form PT-STM Montana Second-Tier Pass-Through Entity Owner Statement Form PT-STM is due 45 days before the original due date of the partnership's return.
-Do not attach Form PT-STM to the return.
-Please submit Form PT-STM separately, or file it through Taxpayer Access Point (TAP).
-These forms are available on our website at revenue.mt.gov .
-You may also order your forms by calling us toll free (866) 859-2254 (in Helena, 444-6900).
+This form is available on our website at revenue.mt.gov.
+You may also order your form by calling us toll free (866) 859-2254 (in Helena, 444-6900).